ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 - System alive ping, which sends out an email every 5 minutes to tell that beamer&pocketvj is alive, alarm function.
 - AES67 Support, is it possible?

+- check if UltraGrid works (https://github.com/CESNET/UltraGrid/wiki/Running-UltraGrid#Sendingreceiving) compiling works but how to use?

 - Add DMX in control commands to control the video player/mapper with DMX
 - Add ArtNet control commands to control the video player with ArtNet